bsidescapetown/bsidescapetown.github.io/_posts/2023-09-26-BSIDES-Cape-Town-what-to-expect-on-the-day.md

 I (CrypticGoose/Christo) have been fortunate to be on the organizing committee for nearly 7 years and before that a volunteer, so I will take you on a journey with photos of what a
 BSIDES Cape Town conference day is like.

+## About BSIDES Cape Town
+BSides Cape Town is an annual information security conference bringing together cybersecurity professionals, hackers, and technology enthusiasts in a unique and vibrant environment.
+From technical deep dives to policy discussions, BSides Cape Town embraces a wide range of subjects in the cybersecurity landscape.
+The focus is on learning, innovating and having fun.
+BSides is growing: the first 2011 conference was under 20 people.
+Last year's event was sold out at 500 people.
+This year we expect more than 600 hackers, tech leaders and enthusiasts to attend.

 ## Registration & Swag
 Registration is filled with excitement and uncertainty.
 Tickets to be shown, amazing swag to be received and waiting for talks to begin.
 Grab a coffee, meet some other weird and wonderful hackers.
 Go see our amazing vendors in the vendor area.